Albert M. Lai, PhD

 School of Medicine

-Associate Professor of General Medical Sciences, School of Medicine
+Associate Professor of Medicine, Division of General Medical Sciences, School of Medicine

 Albert M. Lai, PhD, is focused on applying computer science and informatics techniques to solve problems in the clinical domain.